UTNkar/documentation/content/infrastructure/loopia.md

 UTN registers its domain names at [Loopia](https://www.loopia.com).
 We currently hold the following domain names:

+- es20.se - Used by the ES section for their 20 year celebration.
+This domain is payed by the ES section.
 - forsranningen.com
 - forsranningen.se
 - forsränningen.se